AustinStitz-Hacking/MapleCTF-Writeups/README.md

 qreg q[4];
 ```

 Now, the first qubit on the left (qubit 3) can be 1 or 0, and if it is 1, so is qubit 0 on the far right.
 Combined, these would give the note of A!
 We can set a superposition for qubit 3 with the Hadamard gate applied to it and then use CNOT/CX to set qubit 0 to 1 if qubit 3 is 1.
+This means the computer can either be in state 0000 or 1001, each with a 50% chance.

 ```qasm
 h q[3];
 cx q[3], q[0];
 ```

 If qubit 3 is 0, qubit 2 can be 1 or 0 as well!
 And if it is 1, so is qubit 0, creating the note of F!
 Now, we need a sort of "if-not"...
 Well, the Pauli-X gate works just like a NOT and CH applies the Hadamard gate with a condition!
 Since we want a superposition, we need this rather than CNOT.
 So we can flip qubit 3 with an X gate, apply CH to 3 and 2, and flip back qubit 3 later with another X gate!
 We won't do this yet, though, since we still need this qubit for another "if-not" later!
 And since we need qubit 0 to match qubit 2, we can use another CNOT/CX applied to 2 and 0!
+Once we flip back qubit 3, this will give a 50% chance of 1001 and a 25% each for 0000 and 0101.

 ```qasm
 x q[3];